hisahi/uncil/docs/Library.md

 ## exit
 `exit([exitcode])`

-_Only available in the standard Uncil interpreter._
+_Only available in the standalone Uncil interpreter._

 Exits the interpreter.
 By default, or if `exitcode` is `true` or `null`, uses the successful exit code (0 on most platforms).
 If `exitcode` is `false`,